rodrigo-fonseca-oliveira/ai-architect/docs/manual_e2e_test.md

 13. Optional stress tests

 Validation methodology
 - Each step includes: commands to run, what to expect, what to check in outputs.
+The script performs basic assertions (grounded citations non-empty, PII RBAC 403 check, conditional memory clear semantics).
 - Save outputs in ./e2e_logs/<timestamp> (the script does this automatically).
+Each run folder contains trace.log and per-step .out files.

 ---